Robyn Smith, Physics '15

 For my second co-op, I moved to London, Ontario in order to work at the University of Western Ontario.
 I focused on learning how to work with Chandra X-ray Observatory data as part of the larger project examining biases in black hole mass estimates.

-I’m currently looking forward to my third co-op where I will be working for Dr. Gordon Richards here in the Drexel Physics Department.
+I’m currently working for Dr. Gordon Richards here in the Drexel Physics Department.

 Were you provided with opportunities to travel?